 There are many different types of entrepreneurs: solo, creative, technical, hybrid, team, serial entrepreneur or social entrepreneurs, and so on.

 Can you be entrepreneurial without having a business?
 Yes, you can.
 There are people who work at larger organizations and who are very enterprising.
 The only difference is that they don’t own a business (yet).
 Nonetheless, they possess and demonstrate entrepreneurial skills.
 So, these types of co-workers are called intrapreneurs.

 Nowadays, more and more industries have an increasing need for that intrapreneurial type of employees.
 Because a lot of changes happen in the world and in the economy right now.
 This calls for intrapreneurship or corporate entrepreneurship.

 There are several types of investors, like the informal investor or the venture capitalist.
 Both invest – in exchange for shares – to earn money with it.
 They take the risk and help the company grow, making it more valuable.

 However, the difference with an entrepreneurial leader is that they don’t make the decisions.
 That is up to the leader of an enterprise.
 The investors do help the company with contacts from their broad network.
 The informal investor is mostly a retired entrepreneur who wants to help a younger startup.

-When you talk about entrepreneurs, people often see successful business owners.
-But being entrepreneurial does not mean that someone is also successful.
-You cannot compare someone who wants to grow with his company with someone who does not want to.
+When you talk about entrepreneurs, people often see a successful entrepreneur owning and running a successful business.
+But being entrepreneurial does not mean that someone is also a successful entrepreneur.
+You cannot compare someone who wants to grow with his company with someone who does not want to excel in entrepreneurship.

 That is why every entrepreneur decides for himself what business success means to him.
 So, how to define business success then?
 We define it by the survival of the first 5 years, the early stages of a company.
 By then, the business plan has been tested and a profitable product-market fit has been established.

-Do you have success written all over you?
+Do you have entrepreneurship written all over you?
 You can test it here for free